JustinVanderschaaf/weekend-jquery-salary-calculator/notes.md

 [x]calculate monthly cost
     [x]append monthly cost to the dom
-    [x]if cost exceeds 20,000 add a red background to monthly cost [] Delete a employee from the list
+    [x]if cost exceeds 20,000 add a red background to monthly cost [x] Delete a employee from the list
     [x] Delete button + click event handler
     [x] Remove employee from the DOM
-    [] Remove employee from the array
 []styling
     [x] gray header with white letters
     [x]center header with no margin on sides